Treatments & Services

 The earlier you freeze your eggs, the better your chance of achieving a successful pregnancy – regardless of when you decide to use them.
 While your ovaries continue to age and the number of viable eggs declines, your body is capable of supporting a pregnancy until menopause.

 Your chance of a pregnancy and a healthy baby is closely linked with the age at which you decide to undergo egg freezing.
 The optimum time to freeze your eggs is when you have the best ovarian reserve, typically from the early 20s to early 30s.
 Egg freezing after 35 is still an option; however, you may require multiple rounds of treatment to improve your chances of success, and the quality of your eggs will be lower.
+We don't generally freeze eggs after the age of 40, as the chance of a healthy live birth is very low.

 Your fertility doctor will make recommendations as to the number of eggs you should consider storing depending on your age and the plans you have for your family, for example, are you aiming for one child, or are you considering having siblings for them at a later date?